miklevin/MikeLev.in/_posts/2025-07-14-manage-ai-context-vscode-goldfish-memory.md

 Okay, I think I've got it.

 Claude, we are in the git repo main branch.
 This is our starting point.
-Do a `pwd` to make sure you're starting in `/home/mike/repos/pipulate` haha!
+Do a `pwd` to make sure you're starting in `/home/mike/repos/pipulate` ahaha!
 Maybe for the last time.

 Check out a new branch named `yellowbricklion3` (yes, it's our 3rd attempt down